-For Bill Lake Home's Specific Specifications, click here.
+For Bill Lake Modular Home's Standard Specifications, click here.

 What is a Modular Home?

-on site, modular homes are built under ideal conditions in a controlled environment.
-There are also no long delays in construction that could be
+modular homes are built under ideal conditions in a controlled environment.
+There are also no long delays in construction that could be associated with

 A traditional modular home will use significantly more lumber, up to 30% more, than a home stick built on site.
 The reason for this is simple.
 The

 the carrier and placed on the foundation.
 When each home is completed, it will consist of a series of modules.
-Trucks deliver the
+Trucks deliver the modules to the

 building site.
 Assembled together on the foundation, the modules form a permanent structure.
 Your new custom built modular home will be

-manufactured and delivered to the building site where Bell-Ayr Builders, LLC will handle the acquisition of all necessary permits,
+manufactured and delivered to the building site where Bell-Ayr Builders, LLC will handle the acquisition of all necessary permits, site preparation, setting

 What Do Modular Homes Cost?

-is generally lower than a site built home of comparable size.
-This is achieved through the building system efficient methods and bulk material
+generally lower than a site built home of comparable size.
+This is achieved through the building system efficient methods and bulk material purchase

 savings passed to you the home owner.
-Plus you will keep saving money year after year, as your energy efficient home keeps your
+Plus you will keep saving money year after year, as your energy efficient home keeps your heating and cooling

 Why So Inexpensive?

-allow modular homes to sell for less than comparable site-built homes.
+modular homes to sell for less than comparable site-built homes.
 Industry analysts cite average savings ranging from 5% to 30%.
-Our
+Our modular

 Why Choose a Modular Home?

-your own floor plans and elevations, pick the style of windows or siding, choose colors of carpet, countertops, hardwood floors, and bath
+your own floor plans and elevations, pick the style of windows or siding, choose colors of carpet, countertops, hardwood floors, and bath fixtures.
+The

 Tell Me About The Modular Construction Process?

-manufacturers use state of the art Computer Assisted Design (CAD) software to produce customized floor plans, construction drawings, and
+state of the art Computer Assisted Design (CAD) software to produce customized floor plans, construction drawings, and material requirement lists.

 How Long Does The Building Process Take?

-will be built in the factory within a week.
-Once the manufacturing process is complete, the unit must then be transported to your lot for placement
+built in the factory within a week.
+Once the manufacturing process is complete, the unit must then be transported to your lot for placement on the

 Is a "Modular Home" the same as a "Manufactured Home" or "Mobile Home" and what are the Difference Between them?

 are constructed to a different building standard.
-This standard, the Federal Construction Safety Standards Act (HUD/CODE), unlike
+This standard, the Federal Construction Safety Standards Act (HUD/CODE), unlike conventional building

 How Can I Tell If a Home Is a Modular Home?

-Bell-Ayr Homes to create almost any style of home from a simple ranch, built in two boxes, up to extravagant Mansions built in five, six, eight or
+Homes to create almost any style of home from a simple ranch, built in two boxes, up to extravagant Mansions built in five, six, eight or more boxes.

 Modular construction isn't limited to single family homes, either.
-Bell-Ayr Homes can be your source for duplexes, townhouses,
+Bell-Ayr Homes can be your source for duplexes, townhouses, motels, and dentist

 Can I Design My Own Modular Home?

 the final result.
 Engineering capabilities and product specifications will vary from home to home.
-Only you know what your true dream
+Only you know what your true dream house would look

 Is A Modular Home Better Than A Site Built Home?

-Your home moves through sectional phases on the main floor, with all the professional building trades represented.
-Work is never delayed by
+home moves through sectional phases on the main floor, with all the professional building trades represented.
+Work is never delayed by weather, un-

 throughout the building process.
 On-site homes many times get-off square and the builder must compensate as they go through the construction.
 To

-keep this solid foundation, factory built homes generally utilize 20%-30% more materials in the build of your home to securely
+keep this solid foundation, factory built homes generally utilize 20%-30% more materials in the build of your home to securely maintain the structural